 You have to get off at the last stop, “Wat Sri Bunruang Pier.”
 From there, walk through the temple complex to Ramkhamhaeng Road.

 It takes about four minutes.
 At Ramkhamhaeng Road, turn right, pass by 7/11 and cross the canal bridge.

 From here, you can already see the Airplane Graveyard Bangkok on your right side.

 How much does it cost to visit the Airplane Graveyard Bangkok

-They ask for a entree free of 200 Baht which is less than 6 USD.
-The families need the money to make a living so you have to decide for yourself if you want to bargain.
+They ask for an entrance fee of 200 Baht, which is less than 6 USD.
+The families need the money to make a living, so you have to decide for yourself if you want to bargain.

 More photos of the Airplane Graveyard Bangkok

 - About the Author

 Heading abroad?
 Use ExpressVPN to access your social media accounts, unblock your favorite entertainment sites, and stay connected with friends and family.
 And get cheaper flights, of course.